BersisSe/feather/crates/feather-runtime/README.md

 I wanted something that “just works” for high concurrency, but doesn’t make you write async.

-- **Coroutines, Not Threads:** Instead of a thread per connection, every connection gets a coroutine (thanks, `may`).
+- **Coroutines, Not Threads:** Instead of a thread per connection, every connection gets a coroutine (thanks to, `may`).
 Coroutines are super lightweight, so you can have thousands running at once.
 - **Non-blocking, Event-driven:** Sockets are non-blocking.
 When a request comes in, it’s handed to a coroutine.
 If that coroutine needs to wait for I/O, it just yields and lets others do their thing.
 No wasted CPU, no blocking the whole server.
 - **Message Queues:** Requests go into a queue, and coroutines pick them up, process, and respond.
 This keeps things smooth and scalable.
 - **No async/await, No Lifetimes:** Write normal Rust.
 No async, no lifetimes, no pinning.
 The runtime handles all the tricky stuff.